pzwiernik/advanced-applied-econ/docs/index.md

 ---

 ## Announcements
-- Mar 21: The last two lectures are scheduled both on May 4, 14:30-18:30.
+- Mar 21: The last two lectures are scheduled on May 4, 2:30-6:30pm.
-- Mar 20: Slides for Lecture 1 are available.
+- Mar 20: Slides for Lectures 1 and 2 are available.
 - Mar 20: Suggested [project topics](projects.md) are released.

 ---